 But everyone loves water bottles.
 Some people use half-dozen per day.
 So how to get people to question their addiction?
 As a fun diversion, I designed the sticker at right.
 The idea is to discreetly put them up at schools, workplaces, and stores, with the hope of slowly nudging people into ending their addictions to disposable plastic water bottles.

 2. Print (I know, pretty obvious).
 I recommend Post-It printer paper (or equivalent) because it allows stickers to be easily removed by coworkers, bosses, police, etc. Similarly, using magnetic inkjet paper results in “stickers” that are perfect for refrigerators and beverage dispensers.

 3. Attach onto water bottles at stores, or on shelving.
 Attach on counters at coffee shops.
 Etc…anywhere near where plastic water bottles are sold or handed out for free.
 And don’t get caught…bottled water is an $8 billion dollar a year business, so people who make money on this are rather fond of the scam.

 4. If you have situated a sticker in a place that you think is just great, take a photograph and Tweet with the #plasticisoil tag.
 Or post a photograph and link back here.
 Or post a comment below with URL to photograph.

-The ultimate goal is not to just reduce people’s use of disposable plastic water bottles, but to get plastic water bottles eliminated from stores, schools, etc. Some colleges and universities have stopped selling/serving water bottles (article), and some stores have done the same (e.g., Mom’s).
-But institutions and stores won’t just volunteer to do this…they need to be nudged, and agitation via stickers or other ploy will be needed to get people’s attention (I think).
+Some colleges and universities have stopped selling/serving water bottles (article), and some stores have done the same (e.g., Mom’s).
+But institutions and stores won’t just volunteer to do this … they need to be nudged, and agitation via stickers or other ploy will be needed to get people’s attention (I think).